 Jordan Devlin is in the final three, but he ends up down and nearly motionless in the corner for nearly 45 seconds while Velveteen Dream and Tony Nese do battle.
 Devlin only springs back to life after Dream eliminates Nese and a well-timed dropkick eliminates Dream.
 In my eyes, this is a “hidden opponent” finish.
 The key evidence is Dream raising his arms in victory after eliminating Nese.
 Not great awareness of his surroundings by Dream, but I’m counting this one.

-For the next “hidden opponent” finish, you head back to Monday Night Raw on October 8, 2018.
+For the next “hidden opponent” finish, we head back to Monday Night Raw on October 8, 2018.
 It’s the Global Battle Royal.
 It’s Kurt Angle disguised as The Conquistador getting the drop on Baron Corbin.
-It is TEXTBOOK “hidden opponent”!
+It is TEXTBOOK “hidden opponent” booking!